dwavesystems/dwave-ocean-sdk/docs/quantum_research/qpu_reformulating.rst

 To represent a set of values such as :code:`[blue, green, red, yellow]` you can use various numerical schemes: integer, discrete, and binary variables.
-The :std:doc:`Map Coloring: Hybrid DQM Sampler <oceandocs:examples/map_dqm>` example uses discrete variables and the DQM solver in the Leap service; this example uses binary variables to enable solution directly on a QPU solver.
+The :ref:`Map Coloring: Hybrid DQM Sampler <opt_example_dqm_map>` example uses discrete variables and the DQM solver in the Leap service; this example uses binary variables to enable solution directly on a QPU solver.

 More specifically, this example maps the :math:`C` possible colors to a unary
 encoding: represent each region by :math:`C` binary variables, one for each